Child Life Specialist (Minnesota)

-The site for this internship is Saint Marys Hospital, part of Mayo Clinic in Rochester.
+The site for this internship is Mayo Clinic Hospital - Saint Marys Campus, in Rochester, Minn.
 You will train primarily on the pediatric units, and may have exposure to the Emergency Department and to adult patient care units in response for assistance with children of adult patients.

 The Mayo Clinic campus in Rochester comprises an extensive outpatient complex, two hospitals and research and education facilities.
 Mayo Clinic, which also includes campuses in Arizona and Florida, is among the largest, most advanced medical centers in the world.

 Students receive a degree from their college or university commensurate with their didactic and clinical training.